suayb25/Calculus-2/README.md

 # Calculus-2

-Calculus 2 for Computer Science Ph.D.
-Students
+Calculus 2 for Ph.D. or M.Sc.
+Computer Science Students.

-These Jupyter Notebooks (via Google Colab) are adapted from a YouTube video (https://youtu.be/7gigNsz4Oe8)
+These Jupyter Notebooks (via Google Colab) are adapted from a YouTube video (https://youtu.be/7gigNsz4Oe8).

 This course was created by Dr. Linda Green, a lecturer at the University of North Carolina at Chapel Hill.